Department of Medicine

 This two-year research fellowship opportunity can follow the year of clinical training and is directed toward physicians (MD, OD or equivalent) who wish to prepare themselves for an academic research career focused on improving the lives of older patients and those with complex illnesses.
 The goal of this fellowship is to train early investigators prepared to move these fields forward through the conduct of highest-quality research.
 A separate application is required.
 For more information, visit the CASI website or contact firstname.lastname@example.org.

 For additional information, please contact our program coordinator.

 Fellows will learn expert care of older patients across the continuum of care supervised by Geriatric Medicine faculty from Mass General and affiliated sites.

 Block Rotations (4 weeks)

-- Two blocks of inpatient care at the Mass General Geriatric Inpatient Fracture Service (GIFTS)
+- Two blocks of inpatient care at the Mass General Geriatric Inpatient Service (GIFTS) and I-GRACE

 - One block of ambulatory care at the interdisciplinary Geriatric Medicine Clinic at Mass General

 - One block of Palliative Care at Mass General Inpatient Pall Care consult service

 - One block of Geriatric Psychiatry at North Shore Medical Center